kajananchinniah/Terrain-Generator/README.md

 ## Prerequisites
 These instructions are specific towards Ubuntu.
 Specifically, they have been tested on Ubuntu 18.04.

+First clone the repo wherever you want.

-First, install openGL.
+Now, install openGL.
 This can be done using the following command (I think, it's been a while).
 ```
 sudo apt-get install mesa-utils
 ```